DHLSan/LLVGG16/add_bias_and_relu_flatten2/README.md

-This file contains add_bias_and_relu_flatten2 and Softmax Ip created on vivado HLS.
+This file contains add_bias_and_relu_flatten2 on vivado HLS.
 By following the steps below, you can include the created ip in your system and run it.

 - Open Vivado 2017.4
 - Create Project